continued from previous

 John’s eyebrows jumped up, as if they were getting ready to fly away from his eyes.
 “A flat AND a job?”

 Olivia’s body language retreated into a defensive position.
 She suddenly realized that this could be seen as a bizarre charity gesture.
 Looking away, she tried to minimize the importance of her offer:

-“You’ll be free to shape your role however you like, and get involved as much or as little as you want.
+“You’ll be free to shape your role however you prefer and get involved as much or as little as you want with the actual project.
 Basically, this role is yours to shape, or you can quit in the first week too if you want to.
-I just think that we could make some interesting observations together”
+I just think that we could potentially make some interesting observations together”